josh-hs-ko/Thesis/README.md

 #### Thesis.Ornament.Equivalence
 An extensional equivalence relation on ornaments, which extends to extensional equivalence on ornamental forgetful maps.

-#### Thesis.Ornament.Isomorphism
-A sufficient condition for establishing an isomorphism between the two types related by a ornament.

 #### Thesis.Ornament.ParallelComposition
 Parallel composition of ornaments.